Docusate: History

 Sodium docusate was patented in 1937 by Coleman R. Caryl and Alphons O. Jaeger for American Cyanamid, which commercialized it for many years as a detergent under the brand name Aerosol OT.

 Its use for the treatment of constipation was first proposed in 1955 by James L. Wilson and David G. Dickinson, and quickly popularized under the name Doxinate.

 Medical use

 Constipation

 The main medical use of docusate sodium is to treat constipation, acting as a laxative and stool softener.
 In painful anorectal conditions such as hemorrhoid and anal fissures, it can help avoid pain caused by straining during bowel movements.

 When administered by mouth, a bowel movement often occurs in 1 to 3 days, while rectal use may be effective within 20 minutes.

 Sodium docusate is sometimes used as a stool softener for children.

-However, its effectiveness for constipation is poorly supported by evidence.
-Multiple studies have found docusate to be no more effective than a placebo for improving constipation.
+Multiple studies have found docusate to be no more effective than a placebo for treatment of constipation.
 Others have found it to be less useful for the treatment of chronic constipation than psyllium.

-The medication may be given to people who are receiving opioid medication, although prolonged use may cause irritation of the gastrointestinal tract and there is no high-quality evidence supporting its use.
+This medication may be given to people who are taking oral opioids, although this is not an evidence-based practice.